taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 ## 5. Greedy Matching Is Optimal

 Before computing the dynamic program, I need to settle a structural question: if the shared memory already contains both positions of some matching pair, is it ever optimal to leave that pair on the board?

+The short answer is no. Under shared memory, if you can see a pair, so can your opponent.
+Deferring it either hands it to your opponent (who takes it) or risks it being forgotten (evicted from memory).
+Neither outcome is better than just taking it now.
+The formal statement and proof follow; if you are happy to take this on trust, you can skip ahead to [Section 6](#6-the-optimal-strategy).

 ### Theorem